 Damp and Mould

 Damp can cause mould on walls and furniture and can rot woodwork in properties.
 Housing that is damp and cold can encourage the growth of mould and mites that can be harmful to health.
-There are three main types of dampness:

 Most cases of dampness reported to the council are linked to condensation.
 This occurs when there is too much moisture in the air and it condensates out on cold surfaces.
 Just like what happens to a bathroom mirror when having a shower.